zhubby/archgw/docs/source/guides/agent_routing.rst

 ------------------------
 When implementing Agent Routing and Hand Off in your applications, consider these best practices:

-- Clearly Define Agent Responsibilities: Ensure each agent or human endpoint has a clear, specific description of the prompts they handle, reducing misrouting.
+- Clearly define agent responsibilities: Ensure each agent or human endpoint has a clear, specific description of the prompts they handle, reducing mis-routing.
-- Monitor and Optimize Routes: Regularly review how prompts are routed to adjust and optimize agent definitions and configurations.
+- Monitor and optimize routes: Regularly review how prompts are routed to adjust and optimize agent definitions and configurations.

 .. note::
-    To observe traffic to and from agents, please read more about :ref:`observabiliuty <observability>` in Arch.
+    To observe traffic to and from agents, please read more about :ref:`observability <observability>` in Arch.

 By carefully configuring and managing your Agent routing and hand off, you can significantly improve your application's responsiveness, performance, and overall user satisfaction.